 Non-articular and articular parts create the wall of the acetabulum:

-- A shallow circular depression called the acetabular fossa is located in central and inferior parts of the acetabular floor, it is made by the non-articular part and it has rough structure.
+- A shallow circular depression called the acetabular fossa is located in central and inferior parts of the acetabular floor, it is made by the non-articular part and it has a rough structure.

 - The acetabular notch and the acetabular fossa are continuous with each other.

-- The anterior, superior, as well as posterior borders of the acetabular fossa are surrounded by the wide articular surface.
+- The anterior, superior, as well as posterior borders of the acetabular fossa, are surrounded by the wide articular surface.

 The lunate surface is the smooth crescent-shaped articular surface is located where most of the body’s weight is passed on through the pelvis to the femur and it is widest superiorly.
-At the acetabular notch the lunate surface is short inferiorly.
+At the acetabular notch, the lunate surface is short inferiorly.

 The acetabular notch gives passage to blood vessels and nerves, while the ligament of the head of the femur attaches to the acetabular fossa.
 A layer of hyaline cartilage covers the lunate surface and a pad of fat fills the acetabular fossa.